maryash/maryash.github.io/127/assignments.md

         _Hint: Break this problem into pieces:_

         _*   First, count the number of words in the string the user entered (hint: count the number of spaces).
 Print out the number of words.
 Make sure this works before going onto the next part.
-        *   Next, ignoring the last word (which is a special case and can be dealt with separately), count the number of words ending in 's' (hint: count the number of "s ").
+        *   Next, ignoring the last word (which is a special case and can be dealt with separately), count the number of words ending in `s` (hint: count the number of `s`).
 Test that this part works before going on to the next step.
-        *   Last, check the last word to see if it ends in "s"-- since it's the last word, the "s" will always occur at the same index in the string._
+        *   Last, check the last word to see if it ends in `s`-- since it's the last word, the `s` will always occur at the same index in the string._

         _Implement (and test!) each part and then go on to the next._